darshanz/MicroRNA-Signatures-for-Neurodegenerative-Diseases/README.md

  ---

-This repository contains code and analysis for identifying mRNA signatures associated with various neurodegenerative diseases using publicly available gene expression datasets.
+This repository contains code and analysis for identifying microRNA signatures associated with various neurodegenerative diseases using publicly available gene expression datasets.